-We got broadcast excellence heading your way for yet another hour on the most listened to radio talk show in America, the Rush Limbaugh program, the EIB Network.
+We got broadcast excellence heading your way for yet another hour on the most listened-to radio talk show in America, the Rush Limbaugh program, the EIB network.

-800-282-2882 in the email address rush at EIBNet.com.
+800-282-2882 and the email address rush at EIBNet.com.

 My conclusion is based on the very credible testimony I've heard for weeks, mainly from people I personally know and knew in the 1970s.

-Uh said that he knew Allen had used racial slurs, but declined to say whether he had witnessed them.
+Sabatoe was a classmate of George Allen's at the University of Virginia in the early 70s, said that he knew Allen had used racial slurs, but declined to say whether he had witnessed them.

-Now he says he hasn't heard them.
+Now he says he hasn't heard them, personally has never witnessed Allen using the N-word.

-Um should that constitute or require an uh an apology.
+Should that constitute or require an apology?

 Democrats complained that Republicans quietly made several changes to the bill defining procedures for trying foreign terrorism suspects after an agreement last week between the White House and the so-called dissident Republican senators.

-Republican Lindsey Graham, a key negotiator on the bill, said enemy combatants would now include those who provided money, weapons, and other support for terrorist uh groups, as well as those involved in actual operations.
+Republican Lindsey Graham, a key negotiator on the bill, said enemy combatants would now include those who provided money, weapons, and other support for terrorist groups, as well as those involved in actual operations.

 Graham said the term enemy combatant would also apply to those fighting a U.S. ally.